arirawr/blog/_posts/2016-11-10-interactive-css.markdown

 title: "Understanding CSS Fundamentals With Interactive Playgrounds"
 date: 2016-11-10 08:30:00
 permalink: /interactive-css/
 excerpt: "I really like CSS.
-Once you learn how to think in a CSS mindset, you can implement any design effeciently and frustration-free.
+Once you learn how to think in a CSS mindset, you can implement any design efficiently and frustration-free.
 Yes, contrary to popular belief, CSS doesn't have to be trial-and-error.
 I created a set of interactive playgrounds to visually represent fundamental CSS concepts."
 ---

 CSS (cascading stylesheets) is how we style the web.
 Anything you see on a webpage that isn't black Times New Roman left-aligned on a white background has been styled with CSS.
 It's so prevalent that everyone from web developers to designers to SEO professionals to bloggers have tried their hand at it.